AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     }
     ```

-    Once the method is in place, add a simple command to the main processor function to get the file bytes:
+    Once the method is in place, add a simple command to the main processor function to get the file as a byte[]:

     ```cs
     //Interface with Storage SDK to get data by URL/keys from Azure Storage